 If you’re working on a whole house, chances are your timeline is going to evolve, like a lot.
 The scope of work and deadlines should all be in writing.
 Ultimately, though, your timeline will slip; that’s just realistic.
 A tip that can keep everyone motivated is bonuses for on-time or early completion.
 This, of course, depends on working with a GC you trust to do the job right.

-This happened to us: The most recent project we completed took a whole year.
+This happened to us: A recent project took a year to complete.
 The one before that was done in three months.
 True, the scopes differed, but not enough to explain such a wide range.

 Bottom line: Work crews respond well to incentives.
 They also need to be kept happy: stopping by with sandwiches, snacks, and drinks is an easy way to keep the project positive and cranking.